 Though benzodiazepines might not be as well known as meth or heroin, they are one of the most-misused drugs in the nation.
 These prescription drugs are incredibly dangerous and very easy to get addicted to.
-If you or a loved one is suffering from benzodiazepine addiction, it’s essential to seek help as soon as possible.
+If you or a loved one is suffering from benzodiazepine drug abuse, it’s essential to seek help as soon as possible.

 What Are Benzodiazepines?